-Anthony Borges: Parkland Shooting Survivor Files First Lawsuit In the Stoneman Douglas Shooting
+Anthony Borges: Parkland Shooting Survivor Files First Lawsuit In The Stoneman Douglas Shooting

 — Kerry Sanders (@KerryNBC) February 19, 2018

-Also named in the suit are three Florida behavior health clinics where Cruz had undergone mental health treatment: Henderson Behavioral Health, the Jerome Golden Center for Behavioral Health and the South County Mental Health Center.
+Also named in the suit are three Florida behavior health clinics where Cruz had undergone mental health treatment: Henderson Behavioral Health, the Jerome Golden Center for Behavioral Health, and the South County Mental Health Center.

 The suit accuses Nikolas Cruz of assault and battery, while the remaining defendants are all accused of negligence.